 Alright, your braces are finally coming off!
 You know you’re getting a retainer, but exactly how long do you have to wear a retainer?
 Don’t worry, because I’m going to answer that and a whole lot more.

 Your retainer is an important component of your treatment and it is vital that you wear it as directed by your orthodontist.
 We’ll dive into the different types of retainers that you’re likely to come across so that you will be prepared for what’s in store.
-We also reviewed the best retainers out there at the moment.
-With the right care, you can look forward to having healthy, straight teeth that last a lifetime!
+We also reviewed the best retainers out there at the moment, and let you learn about the cost of retainers, as well With the right care, you can look forward to having healthy, straight teeth that last a lifetime!

 How Long Do You Have to Wear a Retainer - Understanding What Retainers Are For